A hardware efficient quantum residual neural network without post-selection: Quantum Residual Neural Network

 \section{Quantum Residual Neural Network}

 Our QResNet implements the concept of skip-connections into quantum variational circuit by ancilla-controlled unitaries.
-The overview of QResNet is illuatrated in Figure \ref{fig:QResNet}.
+The overview of QResNet is illustrated in Figure \ref{fig:QResNet}.
 The concept of skip connection is inspired by classical residual networks, where the shortcut paths stabilize optimization and mitigate vanishing gradients by allowing information to bypass non-linear transformations.
-In quantum implementation, residual connections are enabled by ancilla qubits that control whether a variational block acts on the data qubits, thereby embedding a linear combination of the identity operation and a parameterized transformation.
+In quantum implementation, residual connections are enabled by ancilla qubits that control whether a variational block acts on the data qubits.
+Tracing out the ancilla produces a quantum channel that probabilistically mixes the identity and unitary operation by a parameterized transformation.
 We use amplitude encoding \cite{larose2020robust} to map the classical data onto a quantum state, where each component of the classical data corresponds to the amplitude of the quantum state.
 For a classical dataset $x = (x_1, x_2,....,x_N)$, where $x_i$ is a normalized value, the quantum state can be written as:

 where $|i\rangle$ are the computational basis states and $N = {2^n}$ (where $n$ is the number of qubits).

 Each ancilla-controlled residual block uses a single ancilla qubit to determine whether the data qubit are transformed by a variational unitary or remain unchanged.
 We employ a single-qubit $R_Y$ rotation for superposition as: